Damntry/SuperQoLity/Docs/README.md

 	 - A configurable employee job scheduler that lets you choose their CPU usage/responsiveness ratio.
 	 - And too many all around to add here.
  - Shelf/storage highlighting functionality, inherited from BetterSMT, with customizable colors.
 BetterSMT is not needed for this.
- - Configurable employee speed when the store is closed.
+ - Configurable employee move speed when the store is closed.
 Faster and smoother than the star perk, and you move at normal speed so you can do work too.
  - Configurable, faster item transfer to/from shelves, for players and/or employees.
  - Security employee changes:
 	 - New mechanic and settings so they pick up more products in an area around them, based on their level.